geijin5/ADLC-Emergency-App/RENDER_DEPLOYMENT.md

 ## Issue: Docker Detection

-If Render is trying to use Docker and you see an error about missing Dockerfile, follow these steps:
+If Render is trying to use Docker and you see an error about missing Dockerfile, **DO NOT use render.yaml**.
+Instead, configure the service manually as described below.

-## Solution 1: Manual Service Configuration (Recommended)
+## Manual Service Configuration (REQUIRED - No render.yaml)

 1. **Go to Render Dashboard** → Create New → **Web Service**